winbits2017/bitcoin-faucet-2018/README.md

 # Fee

 To support my work, at each claim a small fee of up to 5 satoshi will be sent to me.
-If you really require this fee to be removed, contact us to get a quote on a paid version.
+If you really require this fee to be removed, contact tongere.j@gmail.com to get a quote on a paid version.